kk988/bic-pipeline-launch/musvar/README.md

 # Musvar
 (bic-sarek with musvar config)

 These scripts are used to run musvar pipeline, which is bic-sarek pipeline, with additional musvar steps.
+The code can be found [here](https://github.com/cBio-MSKCC/bic-sarek).

 ## Setup analysis folder
 Setting up a project folder requires these things: